The best vitamin C serums for bright and healthy skin

 -

-Is pricey—but totally worth it IMHO
+Pricey, but totally worth it IMHO

 This serum takes a novel approach to vitamin C and is packed with proven hydrators.
-Rather than flood skin with a high concentration of vitamin C, skincare expert and aesthetician Dr. Barbara Sturm believes that 5% is the sweet spot to brighten, improve the look of hyperpigmentation and boost collagen production—all without potentially impairing the protective skin barrier and leading to inflammation.
+Rather than flood skin with a high concentration of vitamin C, skincare expert and aesthetician Dr. Barbara Sturm believes that 5% is the sweet spot to brighten, improve the look of hyperpigmentation, and boost collagen production—all without potentially impairing the protective skin barrier and leading to inflammation.
 Not to mention this powerhouse contains three different forms of vitamin C, including Kakadu Plum—a potent fruit source of plant-based vitamin C—and zinc, which aids with absorption into the skin.

 (Image credit: Tatcha)